Logo Voyage

 Fees and permits

 There are no entrance fees.
-Normal rules for Swedish national parks and the right of public access (Allemansrätten) apply.
+The rules for Pieljekaise largely follows what's typical for Swedish national parks.
+The right of public access (Allemansrätten) mostly applies.

 Get around